SecurityRAT/securityrat.github.io/pages/securityrat/depl_production.md

 * (recommended) Apache Web Server serving as a reverse proxy and terminating TLS

-## Before starting the application :
+## Installation & Configuration:

-- checkout the SecurityRAT project
+- download the latest [release](https://github.com/SecurityRAT/SecurityRAT/releases) of SecurityRAT (either as a .zip or a .tar.gz archive)
+- unpack the downloaded archive to a desired location
 - log into your mysql server and create an empty database for this application
 - edit the database in the file `src/main/resources/config/application-prod.yml` according to the examples